jamesblasco/modal_bottom_sheet/README.md

 ## Push new views inside the modal bottom sheet

 a.
-If you want to push a new modal bottom sheet just call `showCupertinoModalBottomSheet` again (works with two option)
+If you want to push a new modal bottom sheet just call `showCupertinoModalBottomSheet` again (works with both options)

 b.
 For inside navigaton add a new `Navigator` or `CupertinoTabScaffold` inside